ablax/teslaview/README.md

 - Make sure start time is before end time
 - Check that videos are fully loaded before splicing
 - Try refreshing the page if splicing controls don't respond
+- Ensure you're using the correct video (not currently displayed event)

 ### Download issues
 - Ensure browser supports MediaRecorder API
 - Check browser permissions for file downloads
 - Try using Safari or Firefox for best compatibility
+- Check if WebCodecs is available for faster processing

+### Event combination issues
+- Ensure you've selected at least 2 events to combine
+- Check that events contain videos for the camera you're trying to download
+- Try refreshing the page if event selection doesn't work
+- Use the dropdown interface for easier event selection

 ### Offline Mode Issues
 - **App not working offline**: Ensure you've visited the site at least once while online